amber-lang/amber-docs/docs/basic_syntax/basic_syntax.md

 Since Amber was designed based on the ECMA script syntax some of the following parts of programming language may be familiar.

-Here is a code that displays some features of Amber
+Here is a code snippet that illustrates certain features of Amber.
+We will provide detailed explanations for each of these features and cover additional content in the forthcoming chapters.

 ```ab
 // Define variables
 let name = "John"